-Projects that aim to make better predictions of COVID-19, and engage cutting edge methods across artificial intelligence, genetics, and mathematical modeling.
+Efforts to make better predictions of COVID-19 and engage cutting-edge methods across artificial intelligence, genetics, and mathematical modeling.

-Projects that aim to understand how our actions are impacting the environment, and how to minimize exposure to COVID-19 across settings.
+Understanding how our actions during COVID-19 are impacting the environment, and how to minimize exposure to the virus across settings.

-Projects investigating the different ways that COVID-19 impacts people from different communities.
+Investigating the many ways that COVID-19 impacts people from different communities, including long-haulers.

 COVID-19 RESEARCH NEWS